supercat1337/event-emitter-ext/README.md

  - mute() - Mute the event emitter, preventing events from being triggered.
  - unmute() - Unmute the event emitter, allowing events to be triggered.
  - isMuted() - Check if the event emitter is muted.
+ - setListenerRunnerStrategy(strategy) - Set the strategy for running listeners.
+The strategy is used to determine the order in which listeners are called.
+The following values are supported: 0 - Iterate over the listeners in the order they were registered .
+1 - Iterate over listeners in the order they were registered, grouped by events.
+ - getListenerRunnerStrategy() - Get the strategy for running listeners.
+The strategy is used to determine the order in which listeners are called.
+The following values are supported: 0 - Iterate over the listeners in the order they were registered .
+1 - Iterate over listeners in the order they were registered, grouped by events.

 ### Properties